jaydenaung/CloudGuard-ShiftLeft-CICD-AWS/README.md

 ## [buildspec.yml](https://github.com/jaydenaung/CloudGuard-ShiftLeft-CICD-AWS/blob/main/buildspec.yml)

 Buildspec.yml instructs CodeBuild in build stage in terms of what to do.
 Basically, buildspec.yml will instruct AWS CodeBuild to automatically scan the docker image for vulnerability during build stage.
 And AWS CodeBuild will follow the steps declared in the buildspec.yml file.
-So this an **important** configuration file.
+So this is an **important** configuration file.

 **[IMPORTANT]** In the buildspec.yml, look for **#UPDATE** comments and replace the values with your own values accordingly.

-Also in the buildspec.yml you will see that the SHIFTLEFT binary is downloaded from [my lab S3 bucket](https://jaydenstaticwebsite.s3-ap-southeast-1.amazonaws.com/download/shiftleft).
+In the buildspec.yml you will also see that the SHIFTLEFT binary will be downloaded from [my lab S3 bucket](https://jaydenstaticwebsite.s3-ap-southeast-1.amazonaws.com/download/shiftleft).
 It is a Linux x64 executable file and I uploaded it for the purpose of this lab.
-In your case, you can upload your own SHIFTLEFT binary to your S3 bucket or whichever can host the file.
+In your case, you can upload your own SHIFTLEFT binary to your S3 bucket or whichever repo that can host the file.

 ```